-The Town of Englehart is committed to ensuring that our good and services and facilities are barrier-free to everyone.
+The Town of Englehart is committed to working toward barrier-free services and facilities.

 The Province of Ontario released Provincial legislation called the Accessibility for Ontarians with Disabilities Act in 2005.
 The Municipality must meet the requirements of accessibility standards including:

 The Town of Englehart is responsible for filing a bi-annual Accessibility Compliance Report with the Provincial Government.
 Members of the public may REQUEST A COPY of the Town of Englehart's Accessibility Compliance Report.

 In order to help us meet the requirements of the AODA, we have created:

 - A Corporate Accessibility Policy